15 Striking Photos from Remote Compassion Projects Around the World

 remote Compassion projects

 Victoria, Anastasia and Belinda dressed in their project uniform are hanging out in their neighbourhood, Sakumono, on the south coast of Ghana – where the Gulf of Guinea meets the West Coast of Africa, and stretches across Cote d’Ivoire, Ghana, Togo, Benin, Nigeria and Cameroon.
-Although a high number of the local population work in the fishing industry, many earn less than £6 per month.
+A high number of the local population work in the fishing industry.

 remote Compassion projects